davidjspooner/repoxy/requirements/general-intro.md

 ## 1. Purpose & Vision

-Repoxy is a Go service that fronts multiple artifact repositories (Docker, Terraform, future formats) and proxies their upstream sources.
+Repoxy is a Go service that fronts multiple artifact repositories (Container, Terraform, future formats) and proxies their upstream sources.
 It strives to:

 1. **Provide one proxy endpoint** for many registries with unified auth, logging, and metrics.